Nyhavn 71, Frederiksstaden, Copenhagen, Capital Region, 1051, Denmark

 The hotel's Thai restaurant, SEA, is an outpost of Kiin Kiin, Denmark's first Michelin-starred Asian gourmet restaurant and the only Thai restaurant with a star outside Thailand.
 That is enticing enough in itself, but the hotel's airy, beam-led look continues in its dining area, and adds to the temptation.

 The attached bar is lovely: one of the most properly 'hygge'-style that we've seen in the hotels in Copenhagen, all beams and little lights in sea lanterns.
-Chocolate, tea and coffee is also served free of charge in the lobby all day.

 Try the SEA mojito - the kaffir lime, lemongrass and ginger beer give it a tasty Asian kick.